evidentlyai/evidently/docs/book/get-started/tutorial.md

 ```

 {% hint style="info" %}
 **Available metrics and presets**.
-You can refer to the All Metrics [reference table](../reference/all-metrics.md) to browse available metrics and presets or use one of the example notebooks with presets or metrics in the [Examples](../examples/readme.md) section.
+You can refer to the All Metrics [reference table](../reference/all-metrics.md) to browse available metrics and presets or use one of the example notebooks in the [Examples](../examples/readme.md) section.
 {% endhint %}

 ## 6. Define the report output format